-Easy spicy chili oil wontons, a signature Sichuan dish ready in just 10 minutes, hits every sense of your palate -- sour, spicy, sweet and nutty.
+Give your tastebuds a party with easy spicy chili oil wontons, a signature Sichuan dish ready in just 10 minutes.
+These boiled wontons are immersed in a spicy chili oil sauce that hits every sense of your palate -- sour, spicy, sweet and nutty.
+The wonton wrapper is like a giant noodle that just soaks up the sauce in every little fold and wrinkle.
+It's so good.

 - Cook the wontons: In a medium saucepan, bring 4 cups water to boil over medium-high heat.
 Add wontons and gently stir with a spatula, and make sure that they don't stick to the bottom of the pot.
 Cook until water begins to boil again, about 2-3 minutes.
 Add 1/2 cup cold water and bring to a boil again.
 Cook until the wontons float to the top, about 2 minutes.
 Transfer the wontons to a plate with a strainer.